 - In Wales, you can contact Third Sector Wales for help from local voluntary organisations.

 - There are local groups and charities offering support to anyone who needs it - contact your local authority to find out what's available or search online.

-Now that shielding is paused in England, Scotland and Northern Ireland, financial support schemes for workers who were shielding have also been paused:
+Now that shielding has been paused, financial support schemes for workers who were shielding have also been paused: